-The provision for income taxes was lower in fiscal 2014 compared to fiscal 2013 mainly due to the activities in international locations-reduction of benefits related to uncertain tax positions offset by the increased foreign earnings.
+The provision for income taxes was lower in fiscal 2015 compared to fiscal 2014 mainly as a result of the activities in international locations-reduction of benefits related to uncertain tax positions and decreased foreign earnings.

-At June 30, 2014, we had federal and state net operating loss carryforwards of \$320.5 million and \$166.8 million, respectively.
-These federal and state net operating loss carryforwards are available to offset future taxable income, if any, in varying amounts and will begin to expire in 2019 for federal and 2015 for state purposes, respectively.
+At June 30, 2015, we had federal and state net operating loss carryforwards of \$329.6 million and \$157.5 million, respectively.
+These federal and state net operating loss carryforwards are available to offset future taxable income, if any, in varying amounts and will begin to expire in 2019 for federal and 2016 for state purposes, respectively.
 Such net operating loss carryforwards include tax benefits from employee stock option exercises in excess of the share-based compensation expense that has been recognized for these awards.
 We will record approximately \$3.9 million as a credit to additional paid-in capital if and when such excess benefits are ultimately realized.
-We also had federal and state research and development tax credit carryforwards of approximately \$16.1 million and \$15.7 million, respectively.
-If not utilized, the federal research credits will begin to expire in 2019, the California research credits have no expiration date and the other state research credits begin to expire in 2015.
+We also had federal and state research and development tax credit carryforwards at June 30, 2015, of approximately \$16.3 million and \$16.5 million, respectively.
+If not utilized, the federal research credits will begin to expire in 2019.
+The California research credits have no expiration date and the other state research credits begin to expire in 2016.
 Realization of the deferred tax assets, among other factors, is dependent on our ability to generate sufficient taxable income prior to the expiration of the carryforwards.
-Due to the inconsistent history of net operating income as adjusted for permanent differences, we cannot conclude that the net domestic deferred tax assets will more likely than not be realized.
+Because of the inconsistent history of net operating income as adjusted for permanent differences, we cannot conclude that the net domestic deferred tax assets will more likely than not be realized.
 Accordingly, we have recorded a full valuation allowance against our domestic net deferred tax assets.

-At June 30, 2014, there was no provision for U.S. income tax for undistributed earnings of our foreign subsidiaries as it is currently our intention to reinvest these earnings indefinitely in operations outside the U.S. The cumulative amount of such undistributed earnings upon which no U.S. income tax have been provided as of June 30, 2014 was \$14.7 million.
+At June 30, 2015, there was no provision for U.S. income tax for undistributed earnings of our foreign subsidiaries as it is currently our intention to reinvest these earnings indefinitely in operations outside the U.S. The cumulative amount of such undistributed earnings upon which no U.S. income tax has been provided as of June 30, 2015, was \$20.3 million.
 If repatriated, these earnings could result in a tax expense at the current U.S. Federal statutory tax rate of 35%, subject to available net operating losses and other factors.
-Subject to limitation, tax on undistributed earnings may also be reduced by foreign tax credits that may be generated in connection with the repatriation of earnings.
+Subject to certain limitations, tax on undistributed earnings may also be reduced by foreign tax credits that may be generated in connection with the repatriation of earnings.